 1. Get a WordPress blog going on your main site.

 You can either switch your entire site to a WordPress site, or just install a WordPress blog as part of your website.
 In both cases, make sure your site and/or blog is hosted on your own server – do not host on wordpress.com or use their free hosting.
-And purchase hosting (I like to use GoDaddy) for a minimum of 2 years.
+And purchase hosting (I like to use GoDaddy or Bodhost) for a minimum of 2 years.
 This shows Google that you’re serious and you’re here for a while – they will give lower rankings to sites who only have 1 year of hosting purchased.
 If you are selling things directly from your site, then you need to also purchase an SSL certificate – again, if you don’t have one, Google will give you a lower ranking.

 Next, set your WordPress blog up for automatic pinging.
 Here’s how to do that:

 Go to Settings –> Writing

 and in the section marked “Update Services” paste these into the box (right-click and Save As… to download this file)

 and then click “Save Changes”